 - In a large bowl; beat the sugar, oil, eggs, and vanilla until blended well.

 - In a medium bowl; combine all other dry ingredients (exclude nuts if you are adding those to your recipe).
 Gradually beat the dry mixture into the large bowl until moistened.
-It will get harder for your mixer to combine all the dry ingredients.
+It will get harder for your to combine all the dry ingredients.

 - Stir in the Zucchini (and nuts).
 You may need to use your mixer to get it really mixed together.